 A Home for a Growing Family

 If you’re looking for a home to accommodate your growing family, The Buchanan is an excellent choice.
-Pricing for the 2,583 square foot home begins in the mid $300s (plus fees for the lot and site work) and includes four bedrooms and 2.5 baths.
+Pricing for the 2,583-square-foot home begins in the low $400s (plus fees for the lot and site work) and includes four bedrooms and 2.5 baths.
 The first floor features a large foyer, a spacious kitchen that opens to the great room and dining area, and a separate study.
 A generously sized master bedroom suite includes a huge master closet, luxurious bathroom, and comfortable sitting area.

 Have you ever toured a new home and noticed that the primary bedroom suite ate up nearly all the space on the second floor?
 That’s certainly not the case with The Buchanan.
-Secondary bedrooms are 12’ by 12’ or larger and provide plenty of room for your kids or guests to spread out.
+Secondary bedrooms are 12’ by 12’ or larger, providing plenty of room for your kids or guests to spread out.

 Floor Plans for Aging in Place